-Line 35: Interest and Penalty
+Line 35: Interest and Penalty (Line 36, Non-Resident Return)

-• Late Payment Interest and Penalty: Enter the amount from Form 80-320, line 18.
+• Late Payment Interest and Penalty: Enter the amount from Form 80-320, line 19.
 An extension of time only extends the time for filing a return, not payment of the tax.
-If the income tax is not paid by the original due date of the return, then interest is due at the rate of 6/10th of 1% per month.
+If the income tax is not paid by the original due date of the return, then interest is due at the rate of 1/2% per month.